frictionlessdata/schema-collaboration/documentation/User.md

  * Logging in as a data manager
  * Creating a datapackage and adding the known information (title, authors, etc.)
  * Creating a collaborator
- * Editing the Datapackage and assigning the newly created collaborator
+ * Editing the datapackage and assigning the newly created collaborator
- * Sending the Datapackage link to the collaborators so they can work on it
+ * Sending the datapackage link to the collaborators so they can work on it
  * At any time adding comments to the datapackage to be seen either by the data manager only or by the collaborators as well

 ## Installation